knative/serving/docs/setting-up-a-logging-plugin.md

 **NOTE**: Operators sometimes need to deploy extra services as the logging backends.
 For example, if they desire Elasticsearch&Kibana, they have to deploy the Elasticsearch and Kibana services.
-Elafros provides this sample:
+Knative provides this sample:

 ```shell
 kubectl apply -R -f third_party/config/monitoring/elasticsearch
 ```

-See [here](/config/monitoring/README.md) for deploying the whole Elafros monitoring components.
+See [here](/config/monitoring/README.md) for deploying the whole Knative monitoring components.